kurtextrem/parallax/README.md

     if (!elemY) elemY = bgElm.clientTop + bgElm.clientHeight; // causes reflow only once
 ```

-Last but not least, `background-size: cover` is a culprit.
+In addition, `background-size: cover` is a culprit.
 We want it for aesthetic purposes, but resizing huge images is not a cheap task.
 [This](https://www.fourkitchens.com/blog/article/fix-scrolling-performance-css-will-change-property) post explains how to fix it.
-TL;DR: We move the hero image into a pseudo element and promote the pseudo element to its own layer.
+TL;DR: We promote the element, so it gets its own GPU accelerated layer.
+At the same time, we tell the browser that we will transform it, so the engine is prepared.

+Last but not least, we take a look at z-index.
+We don't want to accidentally create new layers, as this makes text blurry and higher VRAM usage.
+See [here](http://output.jsbin.com/efirip/5/quiet).
+This means we apply `z-index: 1` to the hero element and `z-index: 2` to the content above it.
+If you set `z-index` elsewhere on your page, adjust the `z-index` of the parallax element to be higher than your always visible body content.

 #### The Results: We Have a Winner!